-On Sunday October 26, 2014, County staff published an article in the Ventura County Star regarding the County's Green Streets Urban Retrofit Project and the benefits of pervious pavement and infiltration of stormwater on residents property (titled "Retrofit project captures, treats rainwater runoff").
+On Sunday August 16, 2015, County staff published an article in the Ventura County Star (titled "CPR for gardens conserves water") describing the importance of water conservation and converting traditional landscaping to a watershed friendly garden.
+The article promoted the upcoming Ocean Friendly Garden Workshops held at the Ventura Co.
+Government Center.
 There are over 40,000 subscribers to the Sunday print/online version of the star, and the number of individual readers per subscriber is estimated at 2.5, giving a total number of 100,000 impressions.